sjentsch/lsjDocs/_pages/Ch14_ANOVA2_07.rst

 for the baseline category.
 This property can be very useful in some situations.
-It doesn’t matter very much if you have a balanced design, which we’ve been assuming so far, but it will turn out to be important later when we consider unbalanced designs in Section `Factorial ANOVA 3: unbalanced designs
+It doesn’t matter very much if you have a balanced design, which we’ve been assuming so far, but it will turn out to be important later when we consider unbalanced designs in section :doc:`Factorial ANOVA 3: unbalanced designs
-<Ch14_ANOVA2_10.html#factorial-anova-3-unbalanced-designs>`__.
-In fact, the
+<Ch14_ANOVA2_10>`.
+In fact, the main reason why I’ve even bothered to include
-main reason why I’ve even bothered to include this section is that contrasts become important if you want to understand unbalanced ANOVA.
+this section is that contrasts become important if you want to understand unbalanced ANOVA.

 Sum to zero contrasts
 ~~~~~~~~~~~~~~~~~~~~~